 'Iveagh Room', designed by Cunningam McLean

 As demonstrated in the image above, 360-degree views allow the user to either tilt and pan their mobile device, or click and drag their mouse on a computer to achieve a full 360 view of the displayed space.
-This viewpoint may be static, however video 360s are possible with the addition of motion paths built into the experience (see for more detail below).
+These views can be in the form of a still panorama, or even transformed into a complete video experience (see details below).

 360-degree panoramic views are an excellent visualisation tool for:

-1) Architects, Planners & Developers that hope to showcase a proposed space with far greater detail than what standard 3D renderings can provide.
+1) Architects, Planners & Interior Designers that hope to showcase a proposed space with far greater detail than what standard 3D renderings can provide.

 2) House Builders - Virtual Reality and 360 Tours are a superb way to advertise a home to potential tenants.
 While images can sometimes be misleading and lack the ability to fully portray the 'feeling' within the home, 360 panoramas allow potential tenants to virtually step inside their future abode and understand exactly how it would look from almost every possible angle.

 3) Digital Agencies & Marketeers that are looking to provide their clients with top-notch visual collateral for their marketing campaigns.
 For many businesses, much of the workflow has become digital.
 With 360s, traditional print brochures can be transformed into interactive digital alternatives online.

 4) Sales Teams that regularly spend time in marketing suites or at conferences can easily showcase 360 panoramas to prospects on their tablets, mobile devices or standard computer screens.
 Cost-effective VR devices such as the Google Cardboard can also be utilised to further enhance brand experiences.